 To illustrate, if you have house music, pop and rock offered simultaneously at your party you will require three transmitters.
 If you just want to play just pop, you need just one transmitter.

-These transmitters are the beating heart of your silent party system and when connected to yours’ or your DJ’s audio output – these small but powerful boxes stream your audio via a UHF radio signal to compatible headphones that are powered up and tuned into the correct channel, up to 500 metres away through walls and ceilings.
+These transmitters are the beating heart of your silent rave system and when connected to yours’ or your DJ’s audio output – these small but powerful boxes stream your audio via a UHF radio signal to compatible headphones that are powered up and tuned into the correct channel, up to 500 metres away through walls and ceilings.

 Your silent disco headphones will arrive pre-tuned to these three channels, so on the big night you won’t need to do anything more than make sure they’re charged, power them up and flick them on.